JuWeber99/InnerTxn_PytealTutorial/article.md

         }
 ```

-.. and of course the **10 ASA units** were also withrdrawn from his account:
+.. and of course the **10 ASA units** were also withdrawn from his account:

 ```
 "txn": {